-Interdisciplinary Disability Awareness and Service Learning
+Interdisciplinary Disability Awareness and Communit-Engaged Learning

-IDASL Program Components
+IDACEL Program Components

 1. Didactic

-2. Service Learning
+2. Community-Enaged Learning

 - OPTIONS for Independence offers services that promote independence and choice to people with disabilities as a nonresidential Independent Living Center.